jeff665547/Project-ChipImgProc/doc/modules/image-stitching.md

 Data preparation input
 ----------------------

-1. A tile matrix object after finishing feature extracting in the image feature extraction section.
+1. A tile matrix object by finishing feature extracting in the [image feature extraction](@ref doc/modules/image-feature-extraction.md) section.
-2. A segmentation matrix object storing the feature extraction result object generated in the image feature extraction section.
+2. A segmentation matrix object storing the feature extraction result object generated  in the [image feature extraction](@ref doc/modules/image-feature-extraction.md)
-3. A vector of stitching points {x, y} identifying all the stitching positions in the while chip.
+3. A vector of stitching points {x, y} identifying all the stitching positions in the whole chip.
+(Demonstrated in the exmple code.)
-4. A vector of xy-index for each FOV in the whole chip, the index order is row major.
+4. A vector of xy-index for each FOV in the whole chip, the index order is row major, and it started from the top left.

 Data preparation output
 -----------------------